 Parents/carers wishing to communicate with other students (i.e. not their own child) beyond established social communication, must only do so with the knowledge and consent of the other student’s parents/carers.
 If the matter has the flavour of a complaint or a grievance then follow the procedures outlined below.

 Guiding the social development and behaviour of students is an important aspect of the class teacher role.
 Positive behaviours are modelled and encouraged, as is interaction between students of different year groups.
-Restorative practices form part of the classroom management process.
+Restorative practices form an important part of the classroom management process.

 The teacher’s understanding of child development and deep concern for each individual provide the basis for establishing discipline.
 In our school, all teachers have the opportunity to observe and interact with each student.
 At staff meetings the combined experience and suggestions of staff can provide the class teacher with a wealth of strategies, to win the child’s trust and influence their patterns of behaviour.
 Central to the success of the school is the premise that the parents/carers and class teacher work together for the development of the child.